 At a glance

 Wrinkles appearing on your face?
 Skin aging is a natural process that affects everyone.
 When and how it happens is, in parts, determined by your genes.
-But your lifestyle also has a big influence on how your skin will age.
+But your lifestyle also has a significant influence on how your skin will age.
 While you can’t do anything about our genes, this guide will help you adopt the right skin care routine and lifestyle to slow down and visibly reduce the aging process of your skin.

 Do you look older than you should?
 Then this guide is for you!